kellys-tech/READMEGenerator/readme.md

 ## Features
 ### How to use
-* The user will run this program in their terminal by entering 'node index.js'
+* The user will run this program in their terminal by entering `node index.js`
 * See Dependencies for a list of installs needed to run this program successfully

 ### Input